Embedded Trefftz discontinuous Galerkin methods: Applications

-While an explicit construction of the weak Trefftz space is unfeasible, the embedded Trefftz method is still able to project on such a space.
+The conditions of the quasi-Trefftz space are formulated in a way to allow for recursive construction of the basis functions.
+It is possible to write this space in the way of \eqref{eq:weakTspace}, see \cref{rem:qtrefftz}.
+However, this is not the most practical way to implement the embedding.
+Thus, we proceed with the construction proposed in \cref{eq:weakTproj,def:W2}.} While an explicit construction of the weak Trefftz space is unfeasible, the embedded Trefftz method is still able to project on such a space.
 We construct the weak Trefftz embedding as described in \cref{sec:method2,sec:algo}, using the following condition for the weak Trefftz space $\inner{\calL (\bm\sigma,v),(\bm\tau,w)}=0,\ \forall (\bm\tau,w)\in (V^{p-1}(\Th))^{d+1}$.
 The volume term in $\eqref{eq:dgwave}$ can be dropped when using the embedded Trefftz DG method, which we also did in the numerical examples in this section, cf. \cref{rem:qtrefftzterms}.

 We consider the exact solution given by

 with $\kappa=2.5$ and wavespeed $c(x,y)=x+y+1$ on the space--time domain $\dom\times(0,1)$ with $\dom=(0,1)^2$.